YasuThompson/SantanderMLOpsDemo/README.md

 - The task is relatively simple (multi class classification)
 - The data are relatively messy and in Spanish, so it is close to real world scenarios.

+# Rule
+- Please notify which task you work on to everyone
+- Task with one indentation: ask Yasuto before starting
+- Task with two indentations: you don't need to ask me, but please share results
+- Start with the smalles computations to save cloud cost (e.g.don't process all the data, don't do thorough grid search)
+- Suggest any necessary tasks if you think it's needed, and make them into small pieces and write in the TODO list.
+- Be open to any questions on issues
 # TODO
+- EDA
+  - [ ] EDA ノートの修正、翻訳
+  - [ ] Connecting notebook with a database for ad hoc analysis.
 - Database
   - [ ] Making a database project
   - [ ] Writing a script to sequentially uploading monthly records to the database (maybe with SQLAlchemy)